-Larissa Rodriguez, MD, presented “Stressing About the Bladder: Neurovisceral Interactions in Persistent Pelvic Pain Syndromes” at the Jackson Hole Seminars on February 7, 2018 in Jackson Hole, Wyoming.
+Larissa V. Rodriguez, MD, presented “Stressing About the Bladder: Neurovisceral Interactions in Persistent Pelvic Pain Syndromes” at the Jackson Hole Seminars on February 7, 2018 in Jackson Hole, Wyoming.

 Stressing About the Bladder: Neurovisceral Interactions in Persistent Pelvic Pain Syndromes – Transcript